Dan123655/openai_express/README.md

 # Query Search and Filtered Search App

-This applications assists
+You proompt, app assists

 ## Features

-- Uses OpenAI GPT-3.5 Turbo or better one to understand and process user queries.
+- Uses OpenAI to understand and process user queries.
 - Fetches locations based on category & attribute IDs.
 - Provides a user-friendly interface to get relevant results based on user input.